Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: The period-index problem for higher degree Galois cohomology groups

 \subsection{A relative period-index bound for higher degree Galois cohomology classes}

-Now we are ready to prove the main theorem of this section, which generalizes \cite[Thereom 2.9]{HHK22} to Hensel semi-global fields.
+Now we are ready to prove the main theorem of this section, which generalizes \cite[Thereom 2.9]{HHK23} to Hensel semi-global fields.

-\begin{theorem} Let $K$ be an excellent henselian field with residue field $k$.
-Let $F$ be a one-dimensional function field over $K$.
-Let $l$ be a prime that is not the characteristic of $k.$ Let~$k(x)$ denote the rational function field over $k$.
+\begin{theorem} Let~$K$ be an excellent henselian discretely valued field with residue field~$k$.
+Let~$F$ be a one-dimensional function field over~$K$.
+Let~$l$ be a prime that is not the characteristic of~$k$.
+Let~$k(x)$ denote the rational function field over~$k$.
+Assume~$i \geq 2$.
 Then and

 \end{theorem}